sccn/sccn.github.io/tutorials/09_source/DIPFIT.md

 also be called from the command line.
 Note that whenever you call some of the DIPFIT menu items from EEGLAB, a text command is stored in the EEGLAB history as for any other EEGLAB menu item.
-The two DIPFIT menu items that generate an EEGLAB history command that can be re-used in batch scripts are <font color=brown>Tools → Locate dipoles using DIPFIT → Autofit</font> and <font color=brown>Tools → Locate dipoles using DIPFIT → Head model and settings</font>.
+The two DIPFIT menu items that generate an EEGLAB history command that can be re-used in batch scripts are <span style="color: brown">Tools → Locate dipoles using DIPFIT → Autofit</span> and <span style="color: brown">Tools → Locate dipoles using DIPFIT → Head model and settings</span>.
 Type *eegh* on the Matlab command line to view the command history.

 DIPFIT creates a *EEG.dipfit* sub-structure within the main *EEG*